Batutafaaa/Batutafaaa.github.io/_posts/2025-03-04-market-discrimination.md

   </figcaption>
 </figure>

-The satisfaction data tells a clear story for SC farmers: only **56.2% report satisfactory sales**, compared to 68.2% for General Caste—a 12-point gap.
+Only **56.2% report satisfactory sales**, compared to 68.2% for General Caste—a 12-point gap.
 SC farmers are **39.4% likely to cite receiving a below-market price** as their grievance, compared to 27.2% for General Caste.
 Regression-adjusted estimates confirm these gaps: SC farmers are **9.97 percentage points less likely to report satisfaction** (p < 0.001) and **10.56 percentage points more likely to report below-market pricing** (p < 0.001).
 These are the most precisely estimated effects in the entire analysis.

-The ST result is a deliberate irony: **ST farmers report the highest satisfaction rate (72.7%)** of any group, and the lowest below-market price complaints (24.6%).
+**ST farmers report the highest satisfaction rate (72.7%)** of any group, and the lowest below-market price complaints (24.6%).
 This is entirely consistent with the Oaxaca finding—ST farmers grow high-value crops in their specific geographies and receive above-average aggregate prices within those contexts.
 Their structural disadvantage lies in geographic isolation and channel exclusion, not in dissatisfaction within their local market transactions.

 <figure class="text-center">
   <img src="\assets\img\agriculture-discrimination\p4b_satisfaction_minor.png"